Nikhil-devloper/MCP-kb/server/README.md

 The CLI provides a simple interface to interact with the MCP server:

 - `greet <name>`: Send a greeting to the specified name
-- `query <question>`: Ask a question about documents in the knowledge base
+- `zodi <question>`: Ask Zodi, your friendly buddy, a question about documents
 - `listTools`: List available tools
 - `help`: Show help message
 - `exit`, `quit`: Exit the CLI